 This kind of kill is especially likely when dealing with floating plants like hyacinth or duckweed, which can literally smother a pond.
 Interestingly, studies done on dense stands of vegetation have found oxygen levels to be near zero in the heart of the vegetative stand – meaning there can actually be too dense of growth to allow fish to live inside that stand even when the lake in general is perfectly habitable to fish.

-Apart from biological reasons to control vegetation growth, excess growth can block recreational access, preventing fishermen from having clear casting lanes from the shore or from accessing various portions of a waterbody by boat.
+Apart from biological reasons to control pond weeds, excess growth can block recreational access, preventing fishermen from having clear casting lanes from the shore or from accessing various portions of a waterbody by boat.

-Vegetation can also prevent effective fishing when fishermen spend more time cleaning vegetation from their lures than actually fishing.
+Vegetation can also prevent effective fishing when fishermen spend more time cleaning pond weeds from their lures than actually fishing.
 This is, of course, particularly frustrating to young anglers.